jesseljx/aurality/README.md

-## You can watch the website DEMO in the "demo" FOLDER
+## You can watch the website DEMO in the "demo" folder

 # Team Aurality ReadMe